sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   ```
   Hello,

-  My name is Sang Shin.
+  My name is <Your name>.
 I am one of the 3 instructors from
   Pivotal (now part of VMWare) of this PAL course.
 A few
   things to communicate before we get started.

   - Please make sure you can access the course
-    contents from the following site
+    contents from the following site.
+If this is
+    your first time taking a course from Pivotal,
+    you will have to "sign up" first.

       http://courses.education.pivotal.io